 ABOUT GROWER-SHIPPER ASSOCIATION FOUNDATION

-The Grower-Shipper Association Foundation is a 501(c)3 nonprofit organization whose mission is to promote and educate about the health, social and cultural benefits of agriculture to the community and society as a whole. www.growershipperfoundation.org
+The Grower-Shipper Association Foundation is a 501(c)3 nonprofit organization whose mission is raising community awareness of the positive impact agriculture makes in our lives. www.growershipperfoundation.org

 Lisa Dobbins, Executive Director, Grower-Shipper Association Foundation